 Risa is a Licensed Professional Counselor who has a passion for seeing people come into the fullness of what their life could be.
 Sometimes life takes an unexpected turn, and having someone alongside can make a difference.
 Other times we need to make a change and need support to make that happen.
 Either way, I am here for you.

-Haley Kramer Kaimakis, MS, LPC
+Haley Kaimakis, MS, LCPC

 Deer Park